-An example of the significance of this feature being applied was in a situation where adult children were contesting their mother’s will for more.
+For example in one instance adult children were contesting their mother’s will for more.
 The Court said:

 “…a testator is entitled to be unequal in the treatment of her children.
 Fairness and equality are not required by the law.
 Within the limits of the law, testators may dispose of their estates as they see fit.
 Adult children have no automatic right to share in the estate of a parent.
 Nor do they have an automatic right to equality between them.

 “Related to that point is a principle, …..that the courts naturally respect and give deference to the considered judgments of apparently rational and sensible testators.”3

 The Court has a wide discretion in its role deciding claims for family provision.
-In this respect it is worth noting what another judge has said and cited subsequently3:
+In this respect it is worth noting what another judge said:

-“The Court’s roles is not to reward an applicant, or to distribute the deceased’s estate according to notions of fairness or equity.
+“The Court’s role is not to reward an applicant, or to distribute the deceased’s estate according to notions of fairness or equity.
 Nor is the purpose of the jurisdiction conferred by the Act to correct the hurt feelings, or sense of wrong, felt by an applicant.

 1. Goodsell v Wellington NSWSC 1232, per Hallen J.

-2. Kraljevic v Kraljevic NSWSC 225, per Pembroke J.
+3. Kraljevic v Kraljevic NSWSC 225, per Pembroke J.

-3. Hinderry v Hinderry NSWSC 780, per Bryson J.
+4. Hinderry v Hinderry NSWSC 780, per Bryson J.

 21 June 2018, updated 9 March 2023